kbetlach/react_google_book_search/README.md

 - HTML5 / CSS / JavaScript
 - Bootstrap

-## Launch

-Nothing too fancy!
-Simply open it up with your favorite web browser to view it!

 ## Sources and Inspiration

 I found this app to be fantastic practice putting the MERN stack to use, using the MVC folder paradigm.